 “Is Lijiang worth travelling to?”

 When I was planning the trip to China I really wanted that old world feel.
-I wanted to be transported back in time, like you are in Kyoto.
+I wanted to be transported back in time, like you are when you visit Kyoto.
 I’m one of those weird people who are fascinated by ruins and history (which is odd because I hated history class).
 But I was really happy to see Lijiang had kept it’s old world feel to it, even if it was a small area.

 I mean how gorgeous is this?
 We arrived by train which was pretty easy from Kunming.
 We had a driver from the hotel come pick us up and I’m so glad we did.
 The train station was chaos.
 I’ve never seen a place so crazy.
-It’s like everyone just broke out of jail lol.
+It’s like everyone just broke out of jail and was fleeing lol.

-After being rescued by our driver we got to the hotel (which was terrible so I won’t recommend) and were just outside of Old Town!
+After being rescued by our driver we got to the hotel (which was terrible so I won’t recommend) and were just outside of Old Town.
 Old Town is definitely where you want to stay because it’s really well preserved and there are plenty of things to see around there.
 Yes, it was busy, but I think tourists forget that cities aren’t theirs and it’s okay if places start to cater to tourists.

 Some sights are Old Town of Lijiang (as mentioned) and the Black Dragon Pool which is a very pretty park.
 These two things alone were really interesting experiences because I hadn’t seen anything like it in China.
 You have to go into Old Town and in the park you will need to buy a pass but you just ask the man at the gate.
-It was less than $5 and it lasts a few days!
-They use the money to keep Old Town preserved so it’s money well spent!
-Blue Moon Valley is supposed to be a spectacular trip from Lijiang but we didn’t have time!
-Here’s a photo on Pinterest – how amazing does it look??
+It was less than $5 and it lasts a few days.
+They use the money to keep Old Town preserved so it’s money well spent.
+Blue Moon Valley is supposed to be a spectacular trip from Lijiang but we didn’t have time.
+Here’s a photo on Pinterest – how amazing does it look?

 If you are feeling adventurous then head to the Tiger Leaping Gorge because this was why we decided to stop in Lijiang.
 It was one of the most incredible things I have ever done in my life.
 It was so challenging and every time I think life is hard I think back to that hike and it’s a real eye opener.
 It is completely doable, though a bit scary at times, but doable.
 It’s a two hour drive from Lijiang and you can take the morning bus!